An equation is quadratic if and only if it can be written in the following form:

 \[ x = \frac{-2k \pm 2\sqrt{k^2 - ac}}{2a} \]

-Dividing both the numerator and denominator by 2:
+Dividing numerator and denominator by 2:

 \[ x = \frac{-k \pm \sqrt{k^2 - ac}}{a} \]